Cursor Hardening Guide

 Why This Matters:

-- Different AI providers have different data retention and training policies
+- Different providers have varying data retention, training, and compliance policies

 - Organizations may have specific vendor approval processes